Bonface9067/Terrawatch_ASM/README.md

 - Extract the ZIP file to your desired location
 - Navigate to the extracted folder:

-NB: Download the code into one folder and run it, as the notebook depends on the configurations and data in the other files
+NB: **Keep all files in the same folder structure as downloaded/cloned.
+The notebook depends on configuration files (config/config.yaml), environment variables (.env), and data files that must remain in their relative paths.
+Do not separate or move individual files.**

 ### 1. Environment Setup